Schoonover Stadium: History

 The Schoonover Foundation donated US$1.53 million to the university in November 2003 and the stadium was renamed for 1949 KSU alumnus Harold "Hal" Schoonover and his wife Julie.
 The initial donation helped fund a $3 million project that included new dugouts and bullpens, upgrades in seating, a drainage system and artificial FieldTurf playing surface, restroom facilities, and outfield fencing.
 The renovations were completed in 2005.
 The first game at the renovated and updated stadium was on April 1, 2005, with Kent State losing to Ohio 6–2 in front of 476 fans.

 Area philanthropist Olga Mural donated $1 million towards further renovations to the ballpark in 2006 and the playing field at Schoonover Stadium was named after her in recognition of the contribution.
 With Mural's donation, a new locker room and players' lounge was built and chairback seating was added to the grandstand in 2007.
 Additional upgrades including a new scoreboard were installed in 2008.

+In September 2025 a bronze statue in honor of Kent State alumnus Thurman Munson was installed outside the entrance of the stadium.
+Munson's widow, Diana Munson was present at the unveiling ceremony.
+Munson played for the Flashes in 1967 and 1968 and, as of 2026, holds the KSU record for career batting average at .390.
+He batted .413 in 1968 and was named a First Team All-American before being drafted by the New York Yankees where he went on to be a seven-time All Star, three-time Gold Glove winner, 1970 American League Rookie of the Year, and 1976 American League MVP.